TISAX® Demystified – Episode 1

 𝗥𝗲𝗮𝗹-𝗪𝗼𝗿𝗹𝗱 𝗥𝗲𝗱 𝗙𝗹𝗮𝗴𝘀 𝗪𝗲 𝗦𝗲𝗲

-• “Our IT manager is also our security officer, backup admin, and janitor.”
+• “Our IT manager is also our security officer, backup admin, and server room janitor.”

 • “We have a policy… somewhere.”